 Edited Dec 18, 2025 to add the following clarification:

 Hashicorp has clarified that what's being sunset is their user-based free tier, in favor of their pay-as-you-go plan that has a small free tier (of 500 managed resources).
-While you get unlimited users, SSO, and policy-as-code, there's not much you can do under 500 resources.
-For real infrastructure—a single EKS cluster with networking, IAM, security groups, and add-ons consume that fast.
+You get unlimited users, SSO, and policy-as-code, but there's not much you can do under 500 resources.
+For real infrastructure, a single EKS cluster with networking, IAM, security groups, and add-ons eats that up fast.

 We'll continue to update this post with info as it comes in.